kinglevel/FollowMEAppearanceMA3/README.md

 ## How to run

+1. Import images and make appearances.
-Import the plugin in GrandMA3 and run it.
+2. Import the plugin.
-It runs constantly, looking for changes on the follow me fixtures.

-Configure the main script in the main function as needed.
+3. Configure the main function as needed.
+4. Run the plugin.

+Good to know
+*You need to restart it on every reboot
-Images and template for more numbers in the images folder.
+*It runs constantly, looking for changes on the follow me fixtures.
+It can be adjusted with the *Images and template for more numbers in the images folder.